renzol2/brain/docs/dynamic-range-processing.md

 - composer has complete control over levels during compositional process
 - can usually go back and adjust levels as necessary

-### Knee

-When signal level crosses a threshold, DRP ratio may be applied fully or gradually, depending on _knee curve_

-_Hard/soft_ knee refers to the smoothness of the transfer function graph across the threshold

-- a hard knee has two straight lines, above and below threshold
-- a soft knee curves gently between affected and unaffected amplitude regions
-- differences between hard/soft knee tend to be very subtle

 ### Attack, Hold, Release

 Many DRPs include [[envelope]] parameters: often _attack/release_, sometimes _hold_